Viva become European Women's Bronze Medal Chorus

-Wow wow wow, what an experience!!
-This was our second appearance on the international stage representing the UK & the Netherlands and what an experince it was.
+Wow wow wow, what an experience!
+This was our second appearance on the international stage representing the UK & the Netherlands, and what an experience it was.
 We had the best time on stage.
-Eighteen months of hard work resulted in our 7mins on stage and we had a blast.
+Eighteen months of hard work resulted in just seven minutes on stage and we had a blast.
 We had prepared so much at getting over the hurdles we came across on the international stage in Hawaii and we could not have been in any better shape.
-The audience were amazing and we had the best reaction to our jacket flash in the up-tempo which made the Sweet Adelines International recap video the following day.
-We came off stage incrediably proud of our performance.
+The audience was amazing and we had the best reaction to our jacket flash in the up-tempo which made the Sweet Adelines International recap video the following day.
+We came off stage incredibly proud of our performance.
 We are delighted to have ranked 20th in the World out of 400 choruses.

 Flash mob aboard Virgin Airline flight, en-route to Las Vegas

 15th October 2016